Valverde optimistic on new Umtiti contract

 Valverde believes the 24-year-old is happy at Camp Nou and is confident he will commit his future to the club.

-"I have not followed Umtiti's statements," he told a news conference.
+"I have not followed Umtiti's statements," he said.
 "What I understand, and I know, is that he is very happy here and we are very happy with him.

 "We hope the negotiations will come to fruition and that he will be able to continue for many years here."